arestivo/slides/markdown/css3.md

 # What are they?

 * **C**ascading **S**tyle **S**heets
-* A style sheet language used for describing the the look and formatting of a document written in a markup language (like HTML).
+* A style sheet language used for describing the look and formatting of a document written in a markup language (like HTML).
 * Based on two concepts: **selectors** and **properties**.

 ---